michaeljmcd/blutwurst/README.md

     java -cp '.;lib/*;blutwurst-0.3.0-standalone.jar' blutwurst.core --help

 Will print out a list of options.
+Please see the [manual](doc/intro.md) for a more comprehensive overview.

 ## Data Sources